Create a subscription

 Selecting a plan

-return no data, ensure that you are requesting data
+Should the /plans return no data, ensure that you are requesting data

-.
+for the right project.
 This endpoint supports additional query parameters

-and pagination for an improved query experience.
+such as status and pagination for an improved query experience.

 A full list of supported query parameters is presented in the following